The Myers-Briggs Type Indicator (MBTI) personality types have been used by organizations for 70 years. So why are we still using it?

 Myers-Briggs Company, Inc. (the publisher of the Myers-Briggs framework) tells us: “it offers a range of solutions to help improve organizational performance and address challenges, from team building, leadership, coaching and conflict management to career development, selection and retention.”

 When you consider that every aspect mentioned in the Myers-Briggs Company’s claim involves business outcomes and the career success or failure of individuals, it's pretty far-reaching.
 How so?
-Apart from internal research and publications in the Myers Briggs Foundation’s journal, Myers Briggs tests have no scientific backing.
+Apart from internal research and publications in the Myers-Briggs Foundation’s journal, Myers-Briggs tests have no scientific backing.

 Here are a few of its issues: